tasmota/docs/docs/NeoPool.md

 The following enhancements are made using the [Berry Scripting Language](Berry) which is available on ESP32 only.

-The class `NeoPoolCommands` below adds two new commands to Tasmota:
+The class `NeoPoolCommands` below adds three new commands to Tasmota:

 Command|Parameters
 :---|:---